kanidm/kanidm/book/src/integrations/pam_and_nsswitch.md

 > [!NOTE]
 >
-> The `kanidm_unixd_tasks` daemon is not required for PAM and nsswitch functionality.
-If disabled, your system will
-> function as usual.
-It is however strongly recommended due to the features it provides.
+> `kanidm-unixd-tasks` is now required, which is a change where it was previously optional.

 You can also configure unixd with the file /etc/kanidm/unixd: